CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

    ![ws name.](media/lb47.png)

 > **Note:** This shows how users are distributed among different session hosts under *Breadth-first load balancing method*.
 The breadth-first method first queries session hosts that allow new connections.
 The method then selects a session host randomly from half the set of session hosts with the least number of sessions.
+>
-> Please follow the link given below to know more about Load-Balancing Method.https://docs.microsoft.com/en-us/azure/virtual-desktop/host-pool-load-balancing#breadth-first-load-balancing-method
+> Please follow [Breadth-first Load-Balancing Method](https://docs.microsoft.com/en-us/azure/virtual-desktop/host-pool-load-balancing#breadth-first-load-balancing-method) to know more about it.

 19. Open **WVD-HP01-SH-0** session host, there you can see the user logged in to that session host.
 Now click on **Log off all active users** button and select **Yes** to the prompt asking *Do you want to Log off active users of the virtual machine*.